HugoIngelsson/cse15l-lab-reports/Lab Report 3/lab_report_3.md

 ## Part 1
 For this part, I decided to use the `filter` method in ListExamples.java.

-Before getting into any of the bugs, I want to show the filter that I used in the file.
+Before getting into any of the bugs, I want to show the filter that I used in the tests.
 It looks through a String and only returns true if it contains the character `A`:
 ```
 class CheckHasA implements StringChecker {
     @Override